Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 In Lebanon, Israeli strikes pushed the death toll to above 300 after Israel ordered tens of thousands to evacuate ahead of an offensive aimed at stamping out the Iran-backed militant group Hezbollah.

 The war, which Israel and the United States launched with airstrikes on Feb.
-28, has so far killed at least 1,230 people in Iran, more than 300 in Lebanon and about a dozen in Israel, according to officials.
+28, has so far killed at least 1,230 people in Iran, over 300 in Lebanon and about a dozen in Israel, according to officials.
 Six U.S. troops have also been killed.

 The conflict has rattled global markets, disrupted air travel and left Iran’s leadership weakened by hundreds of Israeli and American airstrikes.